-The 2010 Olympics includes four figure skating events: men’s singles, women’s singles, pairs, and ice dancing.
+The 2014 Olympics includes five figure skating events: men’s singles, women’s singles, pairs, ice dancing, and team.

 There is a singles figure skating event for both men and women.
 Each skater must perform two programs.
 The first program is the short program (2 min 50 sec.).
 It is the more technical of the two programs because it has a required number of elements that must be included.
 These elements include footwork, spins, jumps and combinations.
 The other event is the long program (also called free skate), which is 4 minutes for women and 4 ½ minutes for men.
 The long program is worth two thirds of the total score and needs to demonstrate artistry and creativity while incorporating enough elements to be competitive on the degree of difficulty.

 In the pairs competition, couples (1 male and 1 female) work as a team to perform the two programs.
 Each pair uses lifts and throws in addition to performing synchronized skating movements, spins and jumps.

 Ice dance has its basis in traditional ballroom dance competition and likewise is subject to the same strict rules as ballroom dance.
 Dance teams are scored on their rhythm, musicality, precision and the way they interpret the dance.
 In ice dancing, pairs can only separate for a few seconds at a time and are not allowed any overhead lifts.